The Order of Adam has a clear pattern of worship. Adam was taught one order by God, and the patriarchs lived that same order.

 Breaking Bread and Drinking Wine

-Breaking bread and drinking wine is a regular family rite of remembrance in the Order of Adam.
+Breaking bread and drinking wine is a regular family sacred act of remembrance in the Order of Adam.
 It is family worship, administered by the father for his household and those close to the family.

 This sacred act is older than the institutions that later claimed to govern worship.
 Melchizedek brought bread and wine to Abraham, and the Messiah gave this again to His followers.